meeran2019/jenkins/CLOUDBEES-TRAINING/cloudbees-notes.md

         Manage Credentials:
             Used to store the credentials in different format.

 FOLDERS:

     It can be created with separate namespace for different projects with same name and helps to simplify the pipeline.

     Move - Helps to move job from one folder to another.

+    (Move button can seen left side of pipeline)

 MONITOR JENKINS: